Friday, August 14, 2020

 By Bruce Edward Litton

 Stocked streams in New Jersey offer a wide array of qualities.
-They range from urban settings like that of the Rahway River in Essex County, to obscure rural and mountain streams in Warren and Sussex counties like Pohandusing Brook and Jacksonburg Creek, as well as scenic rivers like the Musconetcong and Pequest.
+They range from urban settings like that of the Rahway River in Essex County, to obscure rural and mountain streams in Warren and Sussex counties like Jacksonburg Creek and Franklin Pond Creek, as well as scenic rivers like the Musconetcong, Pequest, and Paulinskill.
 The very high quality water of Dunnfield Creek in Delaware Water Gap National Recreation Area was stocked at least as late as the 1980’s, but the trend in more recent years is to protect wild and native trout streams against stocked intruders.
 Many of New Jersey’s highest quality waters no longer receive as much fishing pressure.

 Judging from experience fishing some of these lesser known wild and native trout streams, I can vouch for a series of streams in Hunterdon County differently.
 Not for water quality sufficient for trout reproduction except for two of them, but for their beauty and productiveness as Trout Maintenance Water.
 They range south to north from Alexauken Creek near Lambertville, to Hakihokake Creek in the Milford area, all of them flowing into the Delaware River or Delaware and Raritan Canal.
 Hakihokake Creek is actually a complex system of little tributaries.
-You can find a map online at Wild Trout Streams.com and run your cursor over it to see how many little cricks fall under this single name Hakihokake.
 They host wild brown trout.
-Well to the south of this watershed a single finger is marked on the map near Frenchtown for wild trout: Warford Creek.
+Well to the south of this watershed a single finger exists near Frenchtown: Warford Creek and its wild trout.

 The other streams named in order from south to north—Alexauken, Wickecheoke, Lockatong, Nishisakawick creeks—flow through farmlands and wooded hills.
-Plenty of this hilly woodland protects them from too much exposure to farm contaminants, sun, and the relatively low quality of slow water.
+Below farmland, plenty of the hilly woodland filters out farm contaminants, protects against sun, and improves in general on the relatively low quality of slow water.
 Healthy stream flow and rocky habitat make the trout fishing interesting.
 Just enough springs exist for small percentages of the trout to holdover.
-The hilly settings featuring fast rocky riffles and flows, holes, and pools are, in my opinion, especially conducive to use of salmon eggs, the method depending on drifting eggs in a life-like way through currents.
+The hilly settings featuring fast rocky riffles and flows, holes, and pools are, in my opinion, especially conducive to the use of salmon eggs, the method depending on drifting eggs in a life-like way through currents.
 The water looks so good you might forget you’re fishing a stream with no wild trout present.

 Public access is pretty good on all of these streams.
 Hakihokake Creek gets stocked from County Road 519 downstream to Javes Road and Miller Park Road, pull-offs evident along the way.
 Warford Creek doesn’t get stocked.
 The Nishisakawick near it does, and there’s pullover access along CR 519 downstream to Creek Road.
 The Lockatong Creek is situated considerably further south in Kingwood and is stocked from Union Road on downstream to State Highway 29.
 Wickecheoke Creek flows near Stockton with pull-off access at CR 519 and along Lower Creek Road.
 Alexauken Creek offers access along Alexauken Creek Road in the Lambertville area.